The High Cost of Inaction

 🧑⚕️Mistake #3: Forgetting Incapacity

 What happens if you can't make decisions for yourself?
-Without planning, your family faces a court process called guardianship to manage your affairs.
-This is expensive, stressful, and strips you of your privacy and control.
+Without the right documents in place — powers of attorney, healthcare directives — your family may face a costly court process to manage your affairs, losing both time and privacy when they need neither burden.

 📆Mistake #4: Set It & Forget It